DenverCoder1/custom-icon-badges/README.md

       <img src="https://www.herokucdn.com/deploy/button.svg" title="Deploy to Heroku" alt="Deploy"/></a>
   </p>

-3. Add the url of a Mongo database as the `DB_URL` config var.
+3. Add the URL of a Mongo database as the `DB_URL` config var.
 The database should have a collection called `icons`.
 See [getting started](https://docs.atlas.mongodb.com/getting-started/) for more info on setting up a free Mongo Atlas database.

 ![image](https://user-images.githubusercontent.com/20955511/126066250-108fc119-4bc3-4ba0-9b07-0c7402c5790e.png)